open-telemetry/opentelemetry-dotnet/docs/metrics/exemplars/README.md

 Collector, which export metrics and traces to Prometheus and Tempo respectively.

-Please wait for 1-2 minute(s) before continuing so that enough data is generated and exported.
+Please wait for 2 minutes before continuing so that enough data is generated and exported.

 Open Grafana, select Explore, and select Prometheus as the source.
 Select the